Caitlin-cooling/CV/README.md

 #### Problem Solving and Critical Thinking

-By positioning myself between the support and tech teams at MoveGB, I became the go-to contact for multiple other departments, wishing to utilise my critical thinking skillset, knowledge and ability to tailor both the language and context of the solutions I provide to the parties involved.

-My innate problem solving ability was clearly shown when I moved in to my QA role.
-I was able to understand what products and features customers wanted to see in the website and applications they use on a daily basis.
-By working with the Technical department to design, develop and implement these components, the overall enquiries that reached the support team was reduced greatly.
+By analysing quantitative department metrics for weekly reporting, I uncovered falling output and morale.
+To rectify the situation, I designed and implemented a systematic accountability and incentive program boosting productivity, efficiency and overall quality of work.

 ## Experience

 **MoveGB** (October 2017 - September 2018)
 *Quality Assurance*

-Responsible for manual testing of web as well as iOS and Android app features before release.
-As the only member of QA team I was responsible for documenting tests and reporting bugs directly to the developers.
-Working in an agile environment, I took part in ceremonies such as sprint planning, standups and retrospectives.
+Responsible for manual testing of web, iOS and Android app features before release.
+As sole QA I was responsible for documenting tests and reporting bugs directly to the developers.
+Working in an agile environment, I took part in ceremonies such as sprint planning, stand-ups and retrospectives.

 **MoveGB** (October 2017 - September 2018)
 *Support Team Lead*